jliocsar/jstr/README.md

 Simple JavaScript CLI tool to read and parse JSON files.
 It also allows you to manipulate the output itself by using JS syntax.

+The CLI script itself has ~1.5Kb of file size, so it's quite lightweight -- and pretty fast too, since it's just using native JS functions.

 TL;DR This is a `JSON.parse`/`JSON.stringify` wrapper, used to facilitate interactions with JSON files.

 ## Usage